Meet MillaMia’s Helena RosenPublished on 13 June 2019 By Carly 3 min read

 We tend to start with the cut and shape and the idea of the image we want to create.
 Our approach to design is always clean, optimistic, contemporary and happy.
 You’ve got to have the happiness!

 I remember a wonderful lecture by the designer Paul Smith who said ‘Inspiration is everywhere’ which I think is so true.
-I see inspiring color combinations everywhere I go from leaves and flowers, to high rises and houses.
-I love the effect colors can have on each other - I could spend hours playing with various color combinations.
+I see inspiring colour combinations everywhere I go from leaves and flowers, to high rises and houses.
+I love the effect colours can have on each other - I could spend hours playing with various colour combinations.